Episode 17: He’s Able

 One day, not so long ago, Mike Wood found himself on Hollywood Boulevard taking a stroll down memory lane.
 He’d spent hours recording tracks for He’s Able at the Producer’s Workshop, nearly 50 years ago, when the Temple was his life.

-Long before He’s Able hung on the wall in the Suicide Hall of the Museum of Death it was sold at merchandise stands during Temple services.
+Long before He’s Able hung on the wall in the Suicide Hall of the Museum of Death, it was sold at merchandise stands during Temple services.
 Displayed among pictures of Jim Jones, anointed prayer cloths, and handmade crafts, He’s Able sold thousands of copies wherever Temple buses carried them throughout the United States.
 It was the soundtrack of the movement, a movement that depended heavily on music to convey its culture and message to the public.
-Music for the Temple was like a soul for the body, without it Temple services would have been lifeless cold affairs.
-But like a soul you cannot separate the music from the Temple’s body or its history, no matter how positive the funky vibes.
+Music for the Temple was like a soul for the body; without it, Temple services would have been lifeless, cold affairs.
+But like a soul, you cannot separate the music from the Temple’s body or its history, no matter how positive the funky vibes.
 Even as we hum along or tap our toes, subtle nuances in the lyrics raise the hairs on the backs of our necks.
 Reminding us that most of the people who made the album died in Jonestown.

 Jones (978): humming.